Civil society groups sidelined at first-ever Philippine pavilion at COP28

 This is AI generated summarization, which may have errors.
 For context, always refer to the full article.

-MANILA, Philippines — Very early on in this year’s United Nations Climate Change Conference (COP28), environmental, civil society groups are already calling out the Philippine delegation for its supposed “prejudice” in the selection of side event partners at the Philippine Pavilion.
+MANILA, Philippines — This year’s United Nations Climate Change Conference (COP28) has just started, yet environmental, civil society groups are already calling out the Philippine delegation for its supposed “prejudice” in the selection of side event partners at the Philippine Pavilion.

 In a statement released Friday, December 1, the groups expressed “grave” disappointment at “the Philippine delegation’s failure to uphold meaningful participation of communities and civil society in the first-ever Philippine Pavilion at COP28.”